gamesbook/pyprototypr/docs/python_commands.rst

-The concepts and methods represented here are relatively small increments to what you likely already know, but should give you more flexibility in terms of the way you can write scripts - without adding too much complexity.
+The concepts and methods represented here are relatively small increments to what you likely already know, but should give you more flexibility in terms of the way you can write scripts |dash| without adding too much complexity.
 These are *not* essential but *may* be very useful.